erinlmcguire/crunchbase_founderexport/README.md

 -Insert your Crunchbase API key in the notebook.
 Crunchbase gives out API keys to approved researchers and you can request one from their site.
 -Export all company names from Crunchbase using their daily csv export.
 I pulled all the names from the database because I wanted to maximize my sample size, but you can filter by industry or location after you export.
--Save a csv with all the names of the companies and insert that information into the Jupyter notebook.
+-Save a csv with all the names of the companies and update the file in the Jupyter notebook.

 ## Deployment
 -Install Python 3 using Anaconda or another method.